digital-clinical-safety-alliance/dcb0129-mkdocs-template/README.md

 ### Creating a documentation website from your Markdown

 A number of web documentation frameworks are available which can ingest Markdown and output a static website.
-One of these Material for MkDocs
+One of these is Material for MkDocs, and this Cookiecutter creates automatically a Material for MkDocs site out of your safety documentation.

 > If you are using Material for MkDocs in a production site for a commercial product, please consider joining their [Insiders programme](https://squidfunk.github.io/mkdocs-material/insiders/) which supports the project financially and gets you some very cool additional features ahead of everyone else.